 An Associate of Applied Science degree program with a major in dental hygiene is offered in cooperation with Valdosta Technical College.
-Students enrolled in this program can earn the Associate of Applied Science degree upon successful completion of the dental hygiene clinical program at Valdosta Technical College and 35 semester hours from Valdosta State University.
-There is no required sequence for the VSU courses, nor is there a minimum number of VSU courses required to be completed for entry into the dental hygiene clinical program at Valdosta Technical College.
-However, the amount of VSU coursework completed prior to application to the Valdosta Technical College clinical program will be a factor in the admissions process.
+Students enrolled in this program can earn the Associate of Applied Science degree upon successful completion of the dental hygiene clinical program at Valdosta Technical College and 44 semester hours from Valdosta State University.
+Transfer students must successfully complete at least 21 semester hours of credit at VSU.
+Except for science courses, there is no required sequence for the VSU courses, nor is there a minimum number of VSU courses required to be completed for entry into the dental hygiene clinical program at Valdosta Technical College.
 Enrollment in the Valdosta Technical College clinical program is limited; therefore, students who complete the VSU coursework are not guaranteed admission into the clinical program at Valdosta Technical College.
 Students are required to pass the Regents' Exam.

-- 1. Program graduates will demonstrate an acceptable level of technical competence in their major field. - Program graduates will demonstrate the ability to express themselves clearly and logically in writing, and they will demonstrate competence in reading.
+- 1. Program graduates will demonstrate an acceptable level of technical competence in their major field. - 2.
+Program graduates will demonstrate the ability to express themselves clearly and logically in writing, and they will demonstrate competence in reading.